Records & Registration

 Students enrolling at the college who believe they are proficient in a subject due to Continuing Education Units (CEUs), life experiences or professional certifications may request credit by examination.
 The examination may be written, oral, a performance test, or a combination of these.

 Credits earned by examination will be entered on the student’s permanent record, but quality points will not be awarded for such credit.
-Credits earned by examination may be used to satisfy graduation requirements but cannot be used to satisfy the policy stating 25% of the credits required for graduation must be taken at RCCC.
 Hours earned by credit by examination will not be used to satisfy VA or Pell Grant requirements.
 Hours earned by credit by examination are not transferable to other colleges.
 For further information, contact the program head of your area of study or the Student Services Office.
 Students receiving financial aid, scholarships or third party payment of tuition are responsible for checking with the Financial Aid Office before requesting Credit by Examination.